timBrockman/ranked-static-search/README.md

 In the future some optimization could take place.

 ##file types
-For now this only checks for .txt files and tries to clear out all punctuation.
+For now this only checks for .txt files.
-This will give some weird word fragments, but oh well.
-Some porter stemming may be useful but I think it may overtax the ability to do suggestive search, so for now I'm skipping that idea.

-It would be nice to do some .md for static documentation type sites.. like those built by assemble.io
+It would be nice to do some .html & .md for static documentation type sites.. like those built by assemble.io

 ###spec
   - describe the index